 Overview of the Approval

 MI Cancer Seek—a novel simultaneous whole-exome sequencing– and whole-transcriptome sequencing–based assay with FDA-approved companion diagnostic indications for molecular profiling of solid tumors—includes one pan-cancer and five tumor-specific indications for numerous FDA-approved therapies.
-The assay is available for use in patients aged 1 to 22.
+The assay is available for use in both adults and pediatric patients over the age of 1.

 The company explained that MI Cancer Seek is a next-generation sequencing–based in vitro diagnostic device using total nucleic acid isolated from formalin-fixed paraffin-embedded tumor tissue specimens for the detection of single nucleotide variants and insertions and deletions in 228 genes, microsatellite instability, tumor mutational burden in patients with previously diagnosed solid tumors, and copy number amplification in one gene in patients with breast cancer.